kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 For `CPUManager` it is a requirement going from `none` to `static` policy cannot be done dynamically because of the `cpu_manager_state file`.
 The node needs to be drained and the policy checkpoint file (`cpu_manager_state`) need to be removed before restarting Kubelet.
 This feature specifically relies on the `static` policy being enabled.

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `CPUManagerAlphaPolicyOptions`
+  - Feature gate name: `CPUManagerBetaPolicyOptions`
   - Components depending on the feature gate: `kubelet`
 - [x] Other
   - Describe the mechanism: Change the `kubelet` configuration to set a `CPUManager` policy of static then setting the policy option of `prefer-align-cpus-by-uncorecache`